berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 I'm detailing the first one here, the two others follow a similar pattern and are left as exercises to the reader.
-If you look back at display, you can notice that we don't use the value of the score, only it's type is used to to compute the display.
+If you look back at `display`, you can notice that we don't use the value of the score, only its type is used to compute the display.
 As a consequence, we don't need to decompose score.
-Let's try with what we've learn so far and decompose the first parameter:
+Let's try with what we've learned so far and decompose the first parameter:

 ```idris
 displayDeuce : (x : Nat) -> (s : Score (3 + x) (3 + x)) -> displayScore s = "deuce"